rahil627/my-programming-stuff/langs/programming-languages.md

         - 2000 loc
       - https://github.com/lua/lua/blob/master/lua.c
         - 700 loc
-  - **perfect for games! :)**
-    - use in luxe (game engine)
-  - **made with <3 by rubyx01 (of luxe), though started by Bob/munificent** of game design patterns / crafting interpreters fame (a similar language is used in his books)
+  - **made with <3 by rubyx01 (of luxe game engine), though started by Bob/munificent** of game design patterns / crafting interpreters fame (a similar language is used in his books)

-lua
-  - extremely simple (only perhaps second to lisp)
-    - but unlike lisp, no macros :(
-  - the goat vm/compiler of all dynamic programming languages: LuaJIT, pretty much thanks to that one guy who made it
-  - an all-powerful meta-data-structure: the table (and meta-tables!), from which you can implement any other data structure, making it a rather modular language (also like lisp)
-  - perfect for it's use case: embedded scripting, but
-    - also great as a config langauge, compared to basic data serialization formats (json, toml, etc.)
-  - **feels jank for bigger applications, like games**
-  - extemely simple, and boring.. though nothing is as boring as go!.. but this is quite close..

 squirrel
-  - was used by a few game companies as a general scripting lang for games that even ran on consoles
+  - was used long ago by a few game companies as a general scripting lang for games that even ran on consoles